stedolan/malfunction/docs/spec.md

 => 32
 ```

-These operations come in `int32`, `int64` and `bigint` varieties,
+These operations come in `int32`, `int64`, `bigint` and `float`
-which may be used by suffixing `.32`, `.64` or `.big` to the operation
+varieties, which may be used by suffixing `.i32`, `.i64`, `.big` or `.f64`
-name.
+to the operation name.
+The bitwise operations are not available for
+`float`s.
 The suffixed operations all take and return values of the
-specified integer type, except:
+specified numeric type, except:

   - the shift operators (`<<`, `>>`, `a>>`) whose second argument (shift count) is always `int`
   - the comparison operators, whose result is always `int` (in fact, always `0` or `1`)